markNZed/TaskFlow/README.md

 Assuming the new task will be called TaskNew:
 * Create client/src/components/Tasks/TaskNew.js (copy an existing Task)
+* Add the license header to the file
 * Create server/taskFunctions/TaskNew.mjs (copy and existing TaskFunction)
+* Add the license header to the file
 * Add information about the new Task to server/config/components.mjs (this is typically a few lines)

 You will need to include TaskNew in a sequence of tasks (or it could be standalone):